toyhammered/QueryClips/README.md

 # Features

-- Write queries
+- Write queries & save results
-- Save query results
+- Easy sharing & exporting to CSV & JSON
+- Database schema quick-reference
+- Support for multiple database connections
 - Support for both PostgreSQL and MySQL
-- Support for multiple database connections
-- Export to CSV and JSON
 - Simple & easy self-hosting (See "Deploying to Heroku" section below.)

 # Roadmap

 In the short term, we aim to provide:

-- User accounts
+- Developer-friendly visualizations
-- Easy access to database schema information
-- Permalinks for sharing queries

 # Starmap

-In addition to our short term plans to allow simple querying and sharing, we aim to ultimately provide:
+In addition to our short term plans, we aim to eventually provide:

-- Developer-friendly visualizations
+- Organize your queries
-- SQL resource library
+- SQL library
-- A visually pleasing query experience
+- Visually pleasing query experience
-- A powerful point-and-click query editor
+- Powerful point-and-click querying
+- A hosted version of QueryClips for teams that don't wish to host their own instances
-- Pivoting and drilling into data
+- Pivoting and Drilldown ability
 - Comprehensive data exporting
-- Mechanism for organizing queries
-- A chat bot for quick access to your queries
-- A hosted version of QueryClips for teams that don't wish to host their own instances
+- Chat bot integration
+- Webhooks
+- Reports by email
 - Dashboards
-- Reports by email

 # Usage